tdwaf/doc.jp/docs/resources/not-using.md

 - [Animelon](https://animelon.com/): Can actually stream anime with Japanese subtitles which is pretty cool.
 Don't use it a ton but.

-### Manga

-- [Mokuro](https://github.com/kha-white/mokuro): Allows you to read Japanese manga with Yomichan selectable text inside a browser.

 ### Games

 - [Game2Text](https://game2text.com/): Essentially adds the ability to parse Japanese from games